 Collection of manipulations

-ergonomics
+on ergonomics

 E.V.
-Barkhatova, teacher of ergonomics at KBMK.
+Barkhatova, ergonomics teacher at KBMK.

 Reviewers: